-Students will be issued a locker during the first week of school.
+Students will be issued a locker during the first month of school.
 Each student will be assigned one locker for the school year.
 Only Dudley® combination locks may be used.
 Grade 9 students will be supplied a Dudley® lock by the school that they are to use for the duration of their time spent at A.Y.
 Jackson.
-Your locker must be cleared out at the end of each school year, otherwise the lock will be cut off and the locker contents discarded. totally secure.
+Your locker must be cleared out at the end of each school year, otherwise the lock will be cut off and the locker contents discarded.
+It is advisable not to leave valuables in lockers as they are not totally secure.
 Neither the school nor the TDSB, are responsible for items stolen from lockers.
 The locker is the property of the TDSB and may be searched at any time at the discretion of the Principal.